O365/python-o365/README.md

     To authenticate (login) you can use [different authentication interfaces](#different-authentication-interfaces).
 On the following examples we will be using the Console Based Interface but you can use any one.

     - When authenticating on behalf of a user:

+        > **Important:** In case you can't secure the client secret you can use the auth flow type 'public' which only requires the client id.

         1. Instantiate an `Account` object with the credentials (client id and client secret).
         1. Call `account.authenticate` and pass the scopes you want (the ones you previously added on the app registration portal).